nickcrisci/BeatDrinks/README.md

 You might consider to look at them since the "standard" repository is only a part of the entire project.

 ## Versionlog
-0.0.0 : Pseudocode reveals initial goals \n
+##### 0.0.0 : Pseudocode reveals initial goals
-1.0.0 : Beatdrinks allows the user to manage users and request cocktail track combinations based on a certain mood
+##### 1.0.0 : Beatdrinks allows the user to manage users and request cocktail track combinations based on a certain mood